Projection-based model-order reduction via graph autoencoders suited for unstructured meshes: Introduction

 Achieving cost-savings via PMOR for linear systems often comes directly from dimensional compression alone \cite{benner2017ModelRedAndApprox,antoulas2009approximation}.
-However, for nonlinear dynamical systems, projection of the nonlinear term often has an associated operational count complexity that scales directly with the dimension of the FOM, which often results in minimal (if any) cost savings.
+However, for nonlinear dynamical systems, projection of the nonlinear term often has an associated operation count complexity that scales directly with the dimension of the FOM, which often results in minimal (if any) cost savings.
 As a remedy, some studies employ hyper-reduction methods, where the nonlinear terms are computed for a selection of sample points and used to update the corresponding low-dimensional states.
-Such methods include the discrete empirical interpolation method \cite{barrault2004eim,chaturantabut2010deim, drmac2016deimerror}, Gauss-Newton with approximated tensors method \cite{carlberg2011lspg,carlberg2013gnat}, and energy conserving sampling and weighing method \cite{farhat2015ecsw}.
+Such methods include the discrete empirical interpolation method \cite{barrault2004eim,chaturantabut2010deim, drmac2016deimerror}, Gauss-Newton with approximated tensors method \cite{carlberg2011lspg,carlberg2013gnat}, energy conserving sampling and weighing method \cite{farhat2015ecsw}, and projection tree reduced-order modeling (PTROM) for non-local methods with dense adjacency matrices \cite{rodriguez2022ptrom}.
 Alternatively, operator inference is often used to learn low-dimensional operators of a nonlinear equation of polynomial form from a regression problem \cite{peherstorfer2016data,benner2020operator,mcquarrie2021data}.
 Furthermore, some methods have coupled the operator inference framework with a lifting transformation suited for nonlinear problems with general nonlinearity by introducing a change of variables to obtain a polynomial form of the model equations \cite{qian2020lift,khodabakhshi2022opinf}.